 Nina Cuellar-Barry

-My children are grown now, but when they were little, I tried really hard to be the best mom I could be.
-I took parenting classes, and I read a mountain of books on child development and discipline.
+My children are grown now, but when they were little, I tried hard to be the best mom I could be.
+I took parenting classes and I read a mountain of books on child development and discipline.
 I was determined to do a better job of parenting than my mom had done (as I know she was determined to do when she became a mom).

 A lot of the suggestions and techniques I learned ‘worked’ beautifully for my first child when he was ‘misbehaving’ or when we had challenges.

 Then I had my second child, who was very different than my first.
-MOST of the strategies I was used to using did not ‘work.’

 She was a delightful child.
 But I couldn’t seem to motivate her to behave in the ways I thought were more appropriate than the ones she chose.

-My First Shift in Thinking
+My First Shift as a Parent

-When my children were in elementary and middle school I earned my teaching license in Early Childhood Special Education.
+When my children were in elementary and middle school, I earned my teaching license in Early Childhood Special Education.

 I learned all about supports and strategies that were tailored to children who learned differently.
 Not all kids learn with the teacher at the front of the room giving directions to the whole group!